Yxiang-828/Yxiang-828.github.io/note.md

 - Are there complexities that need to be considered?

 **Key point:**
-Depth ensures that reasoning goes beyond the obvious and addresses the real substance of a problem or question.
+Depth ensures that reasoning goes beyond the obvious and addresses the real substance and complexity of a problem or question.

 ## The 8 Elements of Thought: